Last updated: May 29, 2026

 Quick start: who to call first

 New Mexico had about 2.13 million residents in the July 1, 2024 Census estimate, and 20.2% were age 65 or older.
-The same Census QuickFacts page shows 49.1% of residents are Hispanic or Latino, 11.4% identify as American Indian and Alaska Native alone, and 16.4% of residents live in poverty.
-These numbers matter because aging help must work across many languages, cultures, and long rural distances.
+The same Census page shows large Hispanic, Native American, rural, and low-income communities.
+That matters because aging help may need to fit language, culture, travel distance, income, disability, and caregiver needs.

-Do not worry if you do not know the right program name.
-Start with the problem: food, rides, Medicare, care at home, caregiver stress, abuse, or a nursing home concern.
-Then ask the caller to name the office that handles it.
+You do not need to know the program name.
+Start with the problem: meals, rides, Medicare, care at home, caregiver stress, abuse, benefits, or a nursing home concern.
+Then ask the worker to name the office that handles it.

 New Mexico Area Agencies on Aging directory

-New Mexico’s aging network is not set up like a large state with many county AAAs.
-The state aging office lists Bernalillo County under the City of Albuquerque/Bernalillo County Area Agency on Aging and lists the North Central New Mexico Economic Development District as the Non-Metro AAA for Planning and Service Areas 2, 3, and 4.
-The state Aging services page is the safest starting point for current county coverage.
+New Mexico is not set up like a large state with many county AAAs.
+The state aging services page lists Bernalillo County under the City of Albuquerque/Bernalillo County AAA.
+It lists the North Central New Mexico Economic Development District as the Non-Metro AAA for many other counties.
+It also shows separate Navajo Nation and Indian aging service areas.

 Bernalillo County

-The City of Albuquerque/Bernalillo County AAA plans and monitors Older Americans Act services for people over age 60 in Bernalillo County.
-The city Albuquerque AAA page lists information and assistance, meals, transportation, in-home services, caregiver support, and legal service connections.
+The City of Albuquerque/Bernalillo County AAA plans and monitors Older Americans Act services for people age 60 and older in Bernalillo County.
+It can connect residents to information, meals, transportation, in-home services, caregiver help, and legal service connections.

-Reality check: Bernalillo County has more services than many rural areas, but demand is still high.
+Reality check: Bernalillo County has more services than many rural areas, but demand can still be high.
 Ask which service has a waitlist, what papers are needed, and whether a senior center can help sooner.

 Non-metro counties

 Reality check: In rural New Mexico, a service may exist but not be available every day.
-Transportation, home-delivered meals, and in-home help may depend on provider coverage in your county or nearest town.
+Transportation, home-delivered meals, and in-home help may depend on the provider in your county or nearest town.

 Tribal elder services